Updated: March 2026

 However, unlike many coastal areas in Florida, Anna Maria Island never fully surrendered to overdevelopment.
 Instead, it maintained its small-town feel — a defining characteristic that continues to attract families, history lovers, and repeat visitors year after year.

-You can still experience glimpses of this earlier era while visiting historic sites, strolling Pine Avenue, or stopping by the museum mentioned in my Anna Maria Island Historical Museum section.
+You can still experience glimpses of this earlier era while visiting historic sites, such as Pine Avenue or the Anna Maria Island Historical Museum.

 Historic Landmarks You Can Still Visit

-In recent years, that balance has been especially visible with two of the island’s most iconic landmarks.
-The beloved Rod & Reel Pier, a historic staple at the north end of the island, was lost following hurricane damage, marking the end of an era for a place that held decades of memories for locals and visitors alike.
-Meanwhile, the historic Anna Maria City Pier is currently under construction as it undergoes restoration, ensuring it can continue welcoming future generations.
+That’s especially visible in two of the island’s most recognizable landmarks.
+The beloved Rod & Reel Pier, long a staple at the north end, was lost following hurricane damage.
+Meanwhile, the Anna Maria City Pier is undergoing restoration to preserve it for future generations.

-While these changes are bittersweet, they also reflect the island’s long-standing commitment to resilience and thoughtful preservation rather than overdevelopment.
+These changes are bittersweet, but they reflect the island’s long-standing commitment to thoughtful preservation over overdevelopment.
 Even as landmarks are repaired, rebuilt, or remembered, the spirit of Anna Maria Island remains the same — relaxed, nostalgic, and deeply rooted in its history.

 Modern Recognition & Resilience

 Over the years, Anna Maria Island has quietly gained national recognition while still holding onto its small-town, Old Florida charm.
-In 2013, Forbes named Anna Maria Island the third prettiest city in the country, and in 2015, Condé Nast Traveler recognized it as one of the top 10 island beaches for perfect sand.
-More recently, in 2024, Travel + Leisure included the island among the 50 Best Places to Travel — a testament to its timeless appeal and growing popularity among travelers seeking a more relaxed coastal experience.
+In 2013, Forbes named the island the third prettiest city in the country, and in 2015, Condé Nast Traveler recognized it as one of the top 10 island beaches for perfect sand.
+More recently, in 2024, Travel + Leisure included it among the 50 Best Places to Travel — a testament to its timeless appeal and growing popularity among travelers seeking a more relaxed coastal experience.

 That same year, Anna Maria Island faced one of the most challenging moments in its modern history.
 Two powerful hurricanes brought significant flooding, debris, and what many described as a “100-year flood” to the community.
 Historic areas, homes, and beloved landmarks were impacted, and the damage was felt across the island.